Despite India’s poor track record, Tata takes a gamble on semiconductors

 The group is also investing Rs 5,000 crore to set up a manufacturing plant for electro-mechanical components for the mobile phone, industry leveraging know-how from Titan Industries.
 Talks are on with Apple Inc for a contract.

 The timing is opportune.
 Globally, every country, including India, is looking at reducing its dependence on imports for chips and moving towards self-sufficiency.
-The huge pandemic-induced global shortage in chips, which is expected to last another year, has impacted key industries from mobile to auto makers.
+The huge pandemic-induced global shortage in chips, which is expected to last another year, has impacted key industries from mobile companies to auto makers.
 The US and Germany are offering generous incentives to support their domestic semiconductor industries to promote self-sufficiency.

 So what are the Tata group’s choices?
 “I think the Tatas will not go for a vertical take-off straight to a fab plant.
 They will move phase by phase,” said the CEO of a leading global chip design company.